Gradle Plugin

 - Based on the parsed

-from your YAML file, the plugin dynamically generates the necessary<intent-filter>
+deeplinkSpecsfrom your YAML file, the plugin dynamically generates the necessary<intent-filter>entries within your app'sAndroidManifest.xml. - For each

 - Based on the parsed